How to recognise suicide warning signs

 What you can do to help

-If you’re worried that a friend or loved one is suffering or thinking of suicide – here are some of the key warning signs to watch out for:
+If you’re worried that a friend or loved one is thinking of suicide – here are some of the key warning signs to watch out for:

 What to listen for:

 Talking or writing about hurting themselves, dying or saying that they want to die